-Guess ?, Inc. is a Delaware corporation organized in 1993 to succeed to the business of Guess ?, Inc., a California corporation ("Guess California"), that commenced operations in 1981.
+Guess ?, Inc. is a Delaware corporation organized in 1993 to succeed to the business of Guess ?, Inc., a California corporation ("Guess California"), that was organized in 1981.
 Guess California was the entity through which Maurice, Paul, Armand and Georges Marciano conducted the Guess business until August 1993.
 At that time, Guess California was merged into Guess ?, Inc., and the Company and a trust for the benefit of Paul Marciano repurchased the shares of Common Stock owned by Georges Marciano, who simultaneously resigned as Chairman and Chief Executive Officer of the Company and from its Board of Directors.
 Since the inception of Guess California, Georges Marciano, together with Maurice Marciano, had been primarily responsible for the creation of Guess California's product.
 Georges Marciano was primarily responsible for design while Maurice Marciano was responsible for product development.
 After the resignation of Georges Marciano, Maurice Marciano became responsible for all aspects of design along with his prior responsibilities for the development of the Company's strategic focus and expansion of its business and was named Chairman and Chief Executive Officer.
 See "Management."

 The purchase price for the shares of Common Stock repurchased by the Company was approximately \$203.5 million.
-The Company financed such purchase with the proceeds from an offering of \$130.0 million principal amount of 9 1/2% Senior Subordinated Notes due 2003 (the "Senior Subordinated Notes") and an \$80.0 million short term loan (the "Bridge Loan").
+The Company financed such purchase with the proceeds from an offering of \$130.0 million principal amount of $9\ 1/2$ % Senior Subordinated Notes due 2003 (the "Senior Subordinated Notes") and an \$80.0 million short term loan (the "Bridge Loan").
 The Bridge Loan was repaid in full in December 1993.
-As of the date hereof, \$105.0 million principal amount of the Senior Subordinated Notes remains outstanding.
+As of the date hereof, \$105.0 million principal amount of the Senior Subordinated Notes remain outstanding.

 Since 1983, Guess has elected to be treated for Federal and certain state income tax purposes as an S corporation under Subchapter S of the Internal Revenue Code of 1986, as amended (the "Code"), and comparable state laws.
 As a result, the earnings of the Company (including its predecessor) for such years have been included in the taxable income of the Company's stockholders for Federal and certain state income tax purposes, and the Company has generally not been subject to income tax on such earnings, other than California and other state franchise taxes.
 Prior to the consummation of the transactions related to the Offerings (the "Closing Date"), the Company's S corporation status will be terminated (the "S Termination Date").
-Prior to the S Termination Date, the Company will declare a distribution to its stockholders that will include all of its previously earned and undistributed S corporation earnings through the S Termination Date (the "S Corporation Distribution").
-The S Corporation Distribution will occur prior to the S Termination Date and will be comprised of an aircraft (with a value of less than \$10.0 million) owned by the Company and promissory notes bearing interest at 8% per annum (the "S Distribution Notes").
-Guess estimates that such undistributed earnings will be between \$ million and \$ million as of the Closing Date, including a gain expected to be recognized upon the disposition of the Company's aircraft.
+Prior to the S Termination Date, the Company will declare a distribution to its stockholders that will include all of its previously earned $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left$ Termination Date (the "S Corporation Distribution").
+The S Corporation Distribution will occur prior to the S Termination Date and will be comprised of the Company's two aircraft (with a value of approximately \$10.0 million) and promissory notes bearing interest at 8% per annum (the "S Distribution Notes").
+Guess estimates that such undistributed earnings will be between \$180.0 million and \$190.0 million as of the Closing Date, including a gain expected to be recognized upon the disposition of the Company's two aircraft.
 See "Use of Proceeds."
 On and after the S Termination Date, the Company will no longer be treated as an S corporation and, accordingly, will be fully subject to Federal and state income taxes.
 See "Capitalization" and note 7 to the Company's consolidated financial statements.